101001000/Juliana.jl/README.md

 # JULIANA (**J**ulia **U**nification **L**ayer for **I**ntel, **A**MD, **N**vidia and **A**pple)

-Only single files and a very limited feature set is supported right now.

 Translation from CUDA -> KernelAbstraction is the only translation supported right now.